microscaler/tinkerbell/docs/mdbook/src/adr/0017-Kubernetes_based_FAR_Controller_(Replacement_for_CAPMVM).md

 * CAPMVM explicitly manages Firecracker MicroVMs as Kubernetes nodes.
 * FAR agents have different lifecycle semantics (sleep, resurrect, blocked, etc.) and are not Kubernetes nodes.
-* Tinkerbell requires custom scheduling and orchestration logic.
+* Tiffany requires custom scheduling and orchestration logic.

 Thus, a custom Kubernetes controller inspired by CAPMVM but specialized for FAR agent semantics is required.